clockworklabs/spacetime-docs/docs/index.md

 ## Key architectural concepts

 ### Host
-A SpacetimeDB **host** is a server that runs [databases](#database).
+A SpacetimeDB **host** is a server that hosts [databases](#database).
 You can run your own host, or use the SpacetimeDB maincloud.
 Many databases can run on a single host.

 ### Database
 A SpacetimeDB **database** is an application that runs on a [host](#host).